bhaveshlohana/HacktoberFest2020-Contributions/README.md

 - Intermediate:
-	- Add any one of your favorite algorithm in your favorite language, if and only if it is not already present in the repository.
+	- Add any one of your favorite algorithm in your favorite language, **if and only if it's not already present in the repository.**
 - Expert:
-	- Add any graphical game in your favorite programming language, if and only if it not already present in the repository.
+	- Add any graphical game in your favorite programming language, **if and only if it's not already present in the repository.**

 # HacktoberFest-2020